 "It shows."
 Rei pushed herself onto her arms, scoffing at her lover, but the blonde ignored the offended look in the Martian's eyes.
 "Your stops are too fast and you aren't holding your vowels."
 She took a breath and touched Serenity's screen, highlighting the phonetic translation.
 "Jahiuus'iehta nahmyurenhu te'es ish ienahss."
 Her words filled the room, offering the other princesses a taste of her contentment, and Serenity nodded, glancing down at the sentence once more.

-Rei leaned over Minako's prone form, listening to Serenity repeat the sentence, her innocent joy joining the words.
+Rei leaned over Minako's prone form, listening to Serenity carefully repeat the sentence, her innocent joy joining the words.
 She smiled as the Moon Princess began to read from her data pad, meaningless sentences about cats under tables or Venusian Lyre Beasts in trees, but her simple happiness filled the room, relaxing the senshi.
-Rei ran her fingers across Minako's back, the beginning of a gentle massage, and the Venusian smiled lovingly at her soul mate before returning to Serenity's lesson.
+Rei ran her fingers softly across Minako's back, the beginning of a gentle massage, and the Venusian smiled lovingly at her soul mate before returning to Serenity's lesson.
 Makoto, bored with the news outlets, lifted the book that Ami had abandoned, emerald eyes scanning letters she could never hope to read while her girlfriend giggled at her elbow.
 Ami slipped into Makoto's lap, reading her one of the least melancholy passages in a soft whisper, making sure not to interrupt Serenity's lesson.

 Minako gasped as Rei deepened her massage, the gentle pressure relaxing her muscles and changing the undertone in her words.
 When she repeated the next sentence for Serenity, the aura of contentment had morphed into something stronger, the faintest undercurrent of desire coloring her tone.
 Haruka, concentrating on her wife's soft skin under her fingertips, barely noticed the change in Minako's words, but she felt warmth slowly fill her frame.
 Michiru glanced up, sensing the change in her wife's aura, tensing when she noticed the gold striations in those emerald depths.
 "Try practicing that rolling transition again, Serenity.
 Ghehaasrrii ieya'ie hainan'ha."
-Michiru's teal eyes darkened to sapphire immediately as Minako's words washed over her, and she forgot the other women in the room.
+Michiru's teal eyes darkened to sapphire immediately as Minako's words washed over her, and she promptly forgot the other women in the room.
 She leaned forward and kissed Haruka's chin, smiling as her lover's arms wrapped around her waist and pulled her closer.

 Makoto leaned over Ami's shoulder, staring at the book in her girlfriend's lap, amazed at the complexity of the Ancient Lunarian script.
 She reached up and brushed Ami's dark blue hair away from her neck, eyes widening as desire filled her frame.
 She leaned down and kissed that exposed skin, her hands reaching for her lover's breasts.
 Ami squeaked in shock, glancing up over her shoulder to reprimand her Jovian, moaning as Makoto's lips found hers.
 Eyes closed, Ami closed her book and placed it safely to the side, twisting around in Makoto's arms and deepening the kiss.